hashicorp/terraform/website/docs/language/settings/backends/remote.html.md

 # remote

-**Kind: Enhanced**
+-> **Note:** With the release of Terraform v1.1.0, we recommend using the Terraform Cloud's built-in [`cloud` integration](/docs/language/settings/terraform-cloud/index.html) instead of this backend.
+The `cloud` option includes an improved user experience and more features.

+-> **Note:** This backend is unique among all other Terraform backends in that it has the ability to execute operations for Terraform Cloud's [CLI-driven run workflow](/docs/cloud/run/cli.html), rather than only store state snapshots.
+This has been previously referred to as being 'enhanced' backend behavior.
+Due to confusion about this specific distinction, this terminology has been retired.

--> **Note:** We recommend using Terraform v0.11.13 or newer with this backend.
-This backend requires either a Terraform Cloud account on [app.terraform.io](https://app.terraform.io) or a Terraform Enterprise instance (version v201809-1 or newer).
+-> **Note:** The remote backend requires Terraform v0.11.13 or newer, and requires either a Terraform Cloud account on [app.terraform.io](https://app.terraform.io) or a Terraform Enterprise instance (version v201809-1 or newer).

 The remote backend stores Terraform state and may be used to run operations in Terraform Cloud.